Halocrea/traefik-on-docker/README.md

 ```

 Edit the `docker-compose.yml`:
-- lines 23 and 28: replace `example.domain.com` with the DN you want to use for Traefik's dashboard
+- **lines 23 and 28**: replace `example.domain.com` with the DN you want to use for Traefik's dashboard
-- line 24: replace USER:PASSWORD with the proper user and password hash you want when trying to access the dashboard, to do that, follow the steps hereafter:
+- **line 24**: replace `USER:PASSWORD` with the proper user and password hash you want when trying to access the dashboard, to do that, follow the steps hereafter:
     - First off, you will need a user who can `sudo`.
     - then `sudo apt install apache2-utils`.
     - then `echo $(htpasswd -nb <USER> <PASSWORD>) | sed -e s/\\$/\\$\\$/g` replacing `<USER>` and `<PASSWORD>` by a username and password.
     - copy the output of this last command.
     - login as the `docker` user again.
-    - Past the copied value in the docker-compose file to replace the USER:PASSWORD line 24.
+    - Paste the copied value in the docker-compose file to replace the `USER:PASSWORD` line 24.

 Now edit the file `data/traefik.yml`:
-- line 18, replace `your@email.com` by a valid email address of yours.
+- **line 18**, replace `your@email.com` by a valid email address of yours.
 Save and quit.

 Now, we must create the `proxy` docker network and run this all: